pip-services/pip-services-docs/content/en/getting_started/recipes/configuring_connections/_index.md

 ### Wrapping up

 In this tutorial, we have learned how to use the ConnectionParams component.
-We saw how to perform different CRUD operations using this class’ methods and the methods inherited from ConfigParams and StringValueMap.
+We saw how to perform different CRUD operations using this class' methods and the methods inherited from ConfigParams and StringValueMap.